vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 - **Jackson**: For JSON serialization and deserialization.
 - **PostgreSQL/MySQL**: As the database system, depending on the deployment.

-The `saga-orchestrator-ddd-chat` is an advanced chat application that leverages Domain-Driven Design (DDD) principles and Saga orchestration to provide a robust solution for real-time messaging.
-This project is designed to showcase how complex business transactions (sagas) that span multiple microservices can be coordinated in a reactive and event-driven architecture.
-It's ideal for developers looking to understand the implementation of sagas in microservices architecture or those developing complex systems requiring reliable communication mechanisms.

 ## 2. Architecture

+This architecture demonstrates how the use of saga-orchestrator, event sourcing patterns, and domain-driven design (DDD) can be used together to implement a responsive system that handles complex business logic with clear, maintainable code.
+It highlights how processes are executed in parallel, enhancing system responsiveness.
+Additionally, by applying these patterns, we are also able to have human-readable tests that act as documentation of how business rules apply to the application's functionality.
-The architecture of this project is designed to accommodate complex business processes within the domain of messaging and chat operations, using a flexible and scalable approach that leverages Domain-Driven Design (DDD), event sourcing, and reactive programming principles.
-While structured as a monolithic application for ease of development and deployment, it maintains a clear separation of concerns through its modular design, enabling potential evolution into a microservices architecture.
+Although structured as a monolithic application for ease of development and deployment, it is designed with a modular approach that allows for potential evolution into a microservices architecture.
-Each core component of the system — including `saga_orchestrator`, `user`, `room`, and `message` — encapsulates its own business logic and state management, coordinated through a centralized saga orchestration mechanism that ensures transactional consistency across various operations.
-This design allows the system to handle complex workflows such as user registration, room management, and message handling in a cohesive and robust manner.
-The adoption of event sourcing as a fundamental architectural pattern not only enables the system to preserve a complete history of all changes but also provides the flexibility to respond to future requirements and scaling needs.
-Coupled with a reactive programming approach, the system is well-equipped to handle a high volume of messages with efficiency and resilience, providing real-time feedback and interactions to the users.
-In the following sections, we'll dive deeper into the individual architectural components and their roles within the larger system.

 ### 2.1 System Architecture

-The system architecture is conceived as a unified platform that supports real-time messaging and chat functionalities.
-It is a confluence of distinct yet interrelated modules that operate both independently and collaboratively, forming a cohesive ecosystem for messaging services.
-The following diagram provides a visual overview of the system's architectural design:
+Each module within the system has its specific job.
+The core domains — `user`, `room`, and `message` — encapsulates the business logic.
+The `read_service` is specialized for handling read operations, and the `websocket_service` manages communication with client.
+The `saga_orchestrator` makes sure these parts work together smoothly during complex operations.
+While the core domains and
+`saga_orchestrator` use a hexagonal architecture, the `read_service` and `websocket_service` are implemented as straightforward CRUD services.
+For visual simplicity in the diagram, all components are depicted within a hexagon, though it should be noted that `read_service` and `websocket_service` primarily perform basic CRUD functions.:
 ![Architecture](docs/images/architecture.png)

 - **Core Domains**